OiivaeCommunity/love/docs/source/index.rst

 Welcome to Documentation for League of Virtual Entertainers
 ===================================

-eague of Virtual Entertainers, or LOVE is a collabertive team where broadcasters collaberate and have a joint moderation effort to keep the communities safe!
+League of Virtual Entertainers, or LOVE is a collabertive team where broadcasters collaberate and have a joint moderation effort to keep the communities safe!

 .. note::